“There is a conversation in the room that only these people at this moment can have. Find it.”

 About the dark times.”

 Same Wavelength is a series of conversations with artists exploring the relationship between their creative work and our current moment.
 Each episode presents a thoughtful dialogue with an artist discussing how they choose to use their platform in light of social and political issues.

 My name is Michael Sokol.
 I am the host, producer, and creator of Same Wavelength.
-Over the past decade, Michael has conducted hundreds of interviews with artists, business owners, and community leaders as an on-air host in Western New England.
-He currently lives in Los Angeles.
+Over the past decade, I’ve conducted hundreds of interviews with artists, business owners, and community leaders as an on-air host in Western New England.

 The first season of the podcast features conversations with Merrill Garbus from Tune-Yards, Anaïs Mitchell, Henry Rollins, Kamasi Washington, Alynda Segarra from Hurray for the Riff Raff, Archie Shepp, David Crosby, Andrea Gibson, Richard Thompson, and Josh Krugman from Bread & Puppet Theater.

 I currently live in Los Angeles.
 When I’m not working on the podcast, I love spending my time working with students on their creative writing projects at 826LA.